Climate Change-Related Regulatory Risks and Bank Lending, with Isabella Mueller, Journal of International Economics, Forthcoming

 How Do EU Banks' Funding Costs Respond to the CRD IV?
-An Assessment Based on the Banking Union Directives Database, with Thomas Krause, Lena Tonzer, and Cristina Zgherea, Journal of Financial Stability, Forthcoming
+An Assessment Based on the Banking Union Directives Database, with Thomas Krause, Lena Tonzer, and Cristina Zgherea, Journal of Financial Stability, Volume 78, June 2025, 101416

 Completing the European Banking Union: Capital cost consequences for credit providers and corporate borrowers, with Michael Koetter, Thomas Krause and Lena Tonzer, European Economic Review, Volume 148, September 2022, 104229